 Women make up 47 percent of the workforces in the U.S. and Canada, but 95 percent of the most successful companies around the world are run by men.
 Women represent just 5 percent of Fortune 1000 CEOs, and only 11 percent of top earners.
 On the bright side, those companies are profitable under female leadership, earning 7 percent of the total Fortune 1000 revenue.
 We still have a long way to go, but today we celebrate women who have crashed through the glass ceiling.

 What Women in the C-Suite Bring to the Table

 Women often exhibit a more outward expression of their commitment to their jobs, teams or organizations when compared to men.
-This can sometimes be perceived as an emotional response, but it is actually borne out of passion to do their jobs and to serve their teams well.
+While sometimes perceived as an emotional response, it is actually borne out of passion to do their jobs and to serve their teams well.
 Women tend to feel personally responsible for the success of their teams and the business, which translates into passion that drives them day-in and day-out.